danluu/post-mortems/README.md

 [Foursquare](https://news.ycombinator.com/item?id=1769761).
 MongoDB fell over under load when it ran out of memory.
 The failure was catastrophic and not graceful due to a a query pattern that involved a read-load with low levels of locality (each user check-in caused a read of all check-ins for the user's history, and records were 300 bytes with no spatial locality, meaning that most of the data pulled in from each page was unnecessary).
 A lack of monitoring on the MongoDB instances caused the high load to go undetected until the load became catastrophic, causing 17 hours of downtime spanning two incidents in two days.

+[GitHub](https://blog.github.com/2018-10-30-oct21-post-incident-analysis/).
+In October 2018, routine maintenance work to replace failing 100G optical equipment resulted in a 43 second loss of connectivity between the US East Coast network hub and primary US East Coast data center.
+This brief outage triggered a chain of events that led to 24 hours and 11 minutes of service degradation.

 [Gitlab 2014](https://docs.google.com/document/d/1ScqXAdb6BjhsDzCo3qdPYbt1uULzgZqPO8zHeHHarS0/preview?sle=true&hl=en&forcehl=1#heading=h.dfbilqgnc5sf).
 After the primary locked up and was restarted, it was brought back up with the wrong filesystem, causing a global outage.
 See also [HN discussion](https://news.ycombinator.com/item?id=8003601).

 [Gitlab 2017](https://about.gitlab.com/2017/02/10/postmortem-of-database-outage-of-january-31/).
 Influx of requests overloaded the database, caused replication to lag, tired admin deleted the wrong directory, six hours of data lost.
 See also [earlier report](https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident) and [HN discussion](https://news.ycombinator.com/item?id=13537052).